mesosphere/marathon/README.md

-Marathon was created by [Tobias Knaup](https://github.com/guenter) and [Florian Leibert](https://github.com/florianleibert) and continues to be developed by the team at [Mesosphere][Mesosphere] and by many contributors from the community.
+Marathon was created by [Tobias Knaup](https://github.com/guenter) and [Florian Leibert](https://github.com/florianleibert) and continues to be developed by the team at Mesosphere and by many contributors from the community.

 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/678b61f70ab36917caf159d22ba55f76 "githalytics.com")](http://githalytics.com/mesosphere/marathon)